Fiber Bragg Grating

 Tolerance On Central Wavelength: 1 nm

 The GKER Photonics 2.0µm High Power Chirped Fiber Bragg Grating (FBG) is engineered for optimal performance in high-power continuous and pulsed fiber lasers.
-Utilizing advanced chirped FBG writing technology, these gratings are inscribed in specialty double-clad optical fibers, making them ideal for applications requiring high ...
+Utilizing advanced chirped FBG writing technology, ...

 Specifications